-Now the hotel is dated, a once grand lady is now merely old.
+The hotel is dated; the once grand lady is now merely old.
 The fabric of the armchairs in the airy reception is rubbed smooth.
 The carpets are threadbare and there’s no afternoon tea.
 It is disappointing.

-Inside the hotel, in dusty display cabinets, we found old newspapers relating the visit of the Prince of Wales in 1876.
-‘From there the Serapis sailed to Ceylon, where the Duke of Sutherland surprised their hosts with his engineering skills, driving the royal train round that dizzy promontory the ‘Sensation Rock.’
-At some point the Duke also tightened up a coupling with all the skill and proper application of strength.
-The Prince proved himself in a more predictable way, by performing well in a bloody and triumphalist elephant shoot.
+Not to be outdone, the Prince proved himself in a more predictable way, by performing well in a bloody and triumphalist elephant shoot.
 This provoked controversy in the British press because elephant-hunting had only recently been banned by the colonial government.
-But it served to confirm his princely status: Shooting an elephant was a public act, a performance where the prince was a principal actor: he must be seen to kill the great beast,’ wrote Ridley.
+But it served to confirm his princely status: Shooting an elephant was a public act, a performance where ‘the prince was a principal actor: he must be seen to kill the great beast,’ wrote a local reporter.

 We visited old churches with round plaques indicating their status as a ‘Conserved Building’.
 Scots Kirk had a calm and shady garden behind the church in the middle of the bustling city, while at St Paul’s Church a helpful man welcomed us but persisted in talking despite the “Silence Please” notice in the central isle.
 We walked away but donated Rs100 as I felt guilty of rudeness.

-On Raja Veediya, formerly King Street, we discovered the Royal Bar and Hotel.
-How well have they renovated the hotel.
+On Raja Veediya, formerly King Street, we discovered the attractively renovated Royal Bar and Hotel.
 Three gentle curved arches shaded the entrance.
-Inside, lay a renovated view of Britain’s colonial past – an open courtyard surrounded by a first floor verandah and a dining room with a central grand piano!
+Inside, lay a view of Britain’s colonial past – an open courtyard surrounded by a first floor verandah and a dining room with a central grand piano!
 In keeping with the sense of history, the ‘boardroom’ had a series of maps, posters and photos of old Ceylon.
 Khaki and white sola topis hang on the wall as reminders of the British fear of the sun.
 We will return later for dinner.

 But Kandy is not all British history.
 It is full of Sri Lankans getting on with daily life, shopping and trading.
-There shops for everything and only one or two bigger shops like Cargills Food City.
-Mostly, we saw single shops with colourful names: R+D Stores, New Trading Company, Bimputh Finance, Samgagi Furniture, New Fancy Mahal, and everywhere advertisements for Airtel in white letters on a red background and Amritha incense sticks in greens and blues.
-The shops proclaim their offerings in squiggly Sinhalese, curvy Tamil and plain English.
+There little shops for everything proclaiming their offerings in squiggly Sinhalese, curvy Tamil and plain English alongside one or two bigger stores like Cargills Food City.
+I marvelled at the colourful names: R+D Stores, New Trading Company, Bimputh Finance, Samgagi Furniture, New Fancy Mahal, and couldn’t miss the ubiquitous advertisements for Airtel in white letters on a red background and Amritha incense sticks in greens and blues.

 In front of the Amal Gram Store, black amplifiers block the entrance, by Milgro – Earthbound Creations – ladies’ dresses and saris hang in colourful profusion.
 Kandy has everything and it feels right, like the old Tooting market of my youth.
 It encourages you to shop.
 We buy a pair of elephant pattern trousers for two-year old Ivy, after haggling the vendor down from 350 to 200 rupees.

 We lunched in the Delight Bakers & Sweet Bar.
 A young Sri Lankan waiter led us to the only empty table at the back of the cafe/bakery.
 We were the only white faces.
-We explained we wanted some items from the front display.
+We tried unsuccessfully to define our order and resorted to going to the front display and pointing.
 From the glass case, we chose a pea and a vegetable samosa and trimmings along with two cakes, plus two cups of Ceylon tea.
 All for a meagre total of Rs420.
 I gave the waiter Rs500 and said, ‘Keep the change,’ reflecting that I had passed beggars in the street with deformed legs and denied them a single rupee, yet to a young, fit, salaried waiter, I give eighty rupees.